-The can be found on Doughty Street in Bloomsbury.
+The Charles Dickens Museum can be found on Doughty Street in Bloomsbury.
 It is the only remaining London home of the Victorian author, and now holds the world’s most essential collection of writings and artefacts relating to him.
 Featuring period furniture, rare books and personal objects, visitors will leave with a glimpse into the life of one of Britain’s most celebrated novelists.
 Take a look at Dickens’ writing desk and expansive library, or have a peak in the dining room where he entertained guests such as John Forster, the British biographer and critic, and the Vanity Fair author, William Makepeace Thackeray.
 It was here where Dickens wrote some of his most memorable novels, such as the timeless Oliver Twist - definitely worth paying a visit for anyone wanting to explore the Victorian era and the home of its most illustrious writer.

 Immortalised in British culture, 221b Baker Street was the fictitious home of Sherlock Holmes between 1881 and 1904 and is now the privately-run museum of all things denoting to the famous detective.
 Recreated by some of the famous stories of Sir Arthur Conan Doyle and featuring waxworks of well-known characters such as Professor Moriarty, this museum is, without a doubt, on the bucket list of literary enthusiasts.

-Whilst also being the home of countless royal weddings and coronations, Westminster Abbey is also known for its , or as some like to call it: ‘the literary hall of fame.’
+Whilst also being the home of countless royal weddings and coronations, Westminster Abbey is also known for its Poets’ Corner, or as some like to call it: ‘the literary hall of fame.’
 The Father of English Literature, as he is known - Geoffrey Chaucer - was placed here in 1556, which then established the corner, and since then it has been the resting place for Britain’s most significant authors and poets.
 Charles Dickens, Thomas Hardy, Rudyard Kipling and Alfred Tennyson are all entombed here, whilst other notable literary influencers who are buried elsewhere are commemorated with several monuments throughout the Abbey, including William Shakespeare.

 Although being an Irish playwright and novelist and educated at Oxford, Oscar Wilde did, in fact, spend much of his time in London, especially during his ‘breakthrough’ years when the capital’s high society was key to literary success and fame.
 ‘A Conversation with Oscar Wilde’, designed by the contemporary sculptor, Maggi Hambling, and opened in 1998, is a tribute to the revolutionary writer where visitors can sit and ‘converse’ with his bronze head in amongst the hustle and bustle surrounding Charing Cross.
 One of his most famous quotes is inscribed on the monument: ‘We are all in the gutter, but some of us are looking at the stars.’

-Along with Poets’ Corner, is a must-see for any poetry fan, and especially those who love the works of romanticist John Keats, who occupied the house in the late 19th century.
+Along with Poets’ Corner, Keats House is a must-see for any poetry fan, and especially those who love the works of romanticist John Keats, who occupied the house in the late 19th century.
 Browse original artefacts and manuscripts, or take a walk in the estate’s lavish gardens where Keats is said to have found his inspiration for his famous poem, Ode to a Nightingale.
 Situated in beautiful Hampstead, guests can attend family-friendly events and exhibitions throughout the year.

 Dr Samuel Johnson is most famous for his ground-breaking publication, A Dictionary of the English Language - a defining moment in history for English etymology.
 Located on Gough Square in Temple, visitors can take a look at the lexicographer’s house where he compiled the dictionary.
 Browse the eloquently-restored 18th century interiors, Johnson’s research library and first printings, even down to his personal pink tea set!

-A replica of the original Elizabethan theatre, is one of London’s most cherished theatres and exhibition centres.
+A replica of the original Elizabethan theatre, Shakespeare’s Globe is one of London’s most cherished theatres and exhibition centres.
 The original Globe was built in 1599 but was destroyed by a fire in 1613; it was rebuilt soon after but eventually demolished in the 1640s.
 What visitors see today is an approximation based on writings and drawings, built out of oak and thatch, with an expansive open-air theatre accommodating up to 1,400 spectators.

 Founded by American actor, Sam Wanamaker, in 1997, fans of Shakespeare have travelled from around the world to marvel at the theatre and watch their favourite plays.
 The site now also includes the Sam Wanamaker Playhouse, a smaller and more intimate theatre, which opened in 2014.
 Exhibitions, lectures and demonstrations are held here all-year-round for people of all ages to enjoy.

-Dating back to 1577, was original playhouse before the Globe and is said to be where Henry V was premiered.
+Dating back to 1577, The Curtain Theatre was Shakespeare’s original playhouse before the Globe and is said to be where Henry V was premiered.
 The Lord Chamberlain’s Men, otherwise known as Shakespeare’s company of actors, are said to have performed here in the late 1590s, but it is thought that the theatre was used up until the 1640s.
-Since then, little has been known about the theatre and it simply sunk into the depths of - that was, at least, until the remains were uncovered by the Museum of London Archaeology (MoLA) in 2012, as part of plans to excavate the site on Curtain Road and build a brand new luxury development.
+Since then, little has been known about the theatre and it simply sunk into the depths of Shoreditch’s cultural history - that was, at least, until the remains were uncovered by the Museum of London Archaeology (MoLA) in 2012, as part of plans to excavate the site on Curtain Road and build a brand new luxury development.
 The findings are said to provide a huge insight in to Elizabethan history, where hundreds once flocked to see the playwright’s latest production.

 The remains will now sit centre stage of Galliard’s brand new joint venture and mixed-use project, carefully preserved in a heritage centre and sunken amphitheatre, which will act as a meeting space and performance area in London’s largest new public piazza.
-The development, amply named , is expected to reach completion in late 2021.
+The development, amply named The Stage, is expected to reach completion in late 2021.